-In Romans 2:18 above, not only does Paul say, in his ‘present tense’, that the Law of God tell us what His will for us is, he also says it is what we are supposed to use it as a guide to ‘test what is good and evil’ or “approve what is excellent“.
+In Romans 2:18 above, not only did Paul say, in his ‘present tense’, that the Law of God tells us what His will for us is, he also said it is what we are supposed to use it as a guide to ‘test what is good and evil’ or “approve what is excellent“.

 The English words “approve what is excellent” in the Greek is:

 approve what is excellent